 While brushing your teeth twice a day is a great start to good oral health, there are hard-to-reach areas in the mouth that you may not get to by simply brushing.
 Interdental cleaning, which helps remove food particles and plaque stuck between your teeth, is an essential part of your dental health.
 Did you know that traditional string flossing is not the only way you can clean between your teeth?
 Learn more about water flossing and why it might be an option for you.

 Should You Consider A Water Flosser?

-To maintain good oral health, remember to floss once per day.
-If you have difficulty using traditional string floss, talk to your dentist or dental hygienist about flossing alternatives, like water flossers.
+A good oral hygiene routine includes brushing twice a day and interdental cleaning.
+If you have difficulty using traditional string floss, water flossing may be an option for you!
 With your dental hygienist's help, you can determine the best way to clean between your teeth and achieve a healthy smile.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.